PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 * [FrSky Telemetry](../peripherals/frsky_telemetry.md) - Set up the RC transmitter to receive telemetry/status updates from PX4.

-### Data/Telemetry Radios
+## Data/Telemetry Radios

 [Data/Telemetry Radios](../telemetry/README.md) can provide a wireless MAVLink connection between a ground control station like *QGroundControl* and a vehicle running PX4.
 This makes it possible to tune parameters while a vehicle is in flight, inspect telemetry in real-time, change a mission on the fly, etc.

-### Offboard/Companion Computer
+## Offboard/Companion Computer

 PX4 can be controlled from a separate on-vehicle companion computer via a serial cable or wifi.
-The companion computer will usually communicate using a MAVLink Robotics API like DroneCore or MAVROS.
+The companion computer will usually communicate using a MAVLink API like the Dronecode SDK or MAVROS.

 > **Note** Using a Robotics API requires software development skills, and is outside the scope of this guide.